dawid-dahl-umain/editorial-review-prompt-template/instructions/instructions.md

 - ❌ Does NOT fix anything not instructed

 **Use this by:** Providing it to any AI with the request: "Review all markdown files in this repository"

+**The AI will create a `.mra/` directory** with organized findings - one file per reviewed file for easy navigation.